The amazing book Asynchronous Programming in

 A ret

-instruction also uses LR
+instruction also uses2 LR

-from the stack.
+popping it from the stack.
 It is almost equivalent to br LR

-instruction (branch to
+instruction

-register LR
+(branch to register LR

 ), but ret

-gives a hint to processor that this is a return
+gives a hint to processor that this

-from a blr
+is a return from a blr

 subroutine call, enabling better branch prediction.